Carbon-Cycle-Initiative/letters/PR.md

 * Atmosphere -> Ocean: Dissolution
 * Valve Pool -> Atmosphere: Fossile fuel extraction
+* Use showerhead analogy: We try to plug individual holes, where we should just close the valve

 ### Species at risk

 * Atmosphere: Temperature, polar bears, humans
 * Ocean: Corals, Plankton with CaCO3 skeletons, ...

+### Problems with bathtub model

+* Might be perceived as rising sea levels -> Use terrarium model instead?

 ## House on fire